SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/04-Summary.md

 - The **properties** in the **prototype chain** form a **hierarchical chain**

-- There are two ways to create an object
+- There are two ways to create an object:

   - **Literal creation**